CAMBI-tech/BciPy/README.md

 BciPy is a library for conducting Brain-Computer Interface experiments in Python.
 It functions as a standalone application for experimental data collection or you can take the tools you need and start coding your own system.
 See our official BciPy documentation including affiliations and more context information [here](https://bcipy.github.io/).

-It will run on the latest windows (7, 10, 11), linux (ubuntu 22.04) and macos (Big Sur).
+It will run on the latest windows (10, 11), linux (ubuntu 22.04) and macos (Sonoma).
 Other versions may work as well, but are not guaranteed.
 To see supported versions and operating systems as of this release see here: [BciPy Builds](https://github.com/CAMBI-tech/BciPy/actions/workflows/main.yml).

 *Please cite us when using!*